KittyGiraudel/SJSJ/_glossary/COUCHDB.md

 ---
 title: CouchDB
-description: a NoSQL database with JavaScript as query language and HTTP as API
+excerpt: a NoSQL database with JavaScript as query language and HTTP as API
 ---

 # CouchDB